Emergency line (for OLM only): 908-876-4395

 During Confession

 Say the sins that you remember.
 Start with the one(s) that is most difficult to say.
-(To make a good confession the faithful must confess all mortal sins, according to kind and number.)
-After confessing all the sins you remember since your last good confession, you may conclude by saying, "I am sorry for these and all the sins of my past life."
+After confessing all the sins, you may conclude by saying, "I am sorry for these and all the sins of my past life."

-Listen to the words of the priest.
-He will assign you some penance.
+The priest may briefly instruct you and then he will assign you some penance.
 Doing the penance will diminish the temporal punishment due to sins already forgiven.
-When invited, express some prayer of sorrow or Act of Contrition such as:
+When invited, express your sorrow by saying an Act of Contrition:

 An Act of Contrition